As a trusted professional service BWT physio is fully compliant with all government and professional body requirements.

 - Appointment times will be staggered with minimal numbers of individuals in the building at any one time to reduce the likelihood of any transmission of the virus.

-- Entry and exit from the clinic will be via different doors.
+- Entry and exit from the clinic will be safely managed by our customer service team.

 Cleaning between Patients

-There will be a 15 minute gap between each patient in the clinic, to allow time for the therapist to wipe clean all areas required in the treatment room.
-This will be done prior to the first and after the last patient each day.
+There will be time allocated between each patient in the clinic, to allow the therapist to wipe clean all areas required in the treatment room and to change PPE.
+This will also be done prior to the first and after the last patient each day.

-Customer service team will wipe any required areas between patients such as the PDQ or any area a patient may have touched.
+The customer service team will wipe any required areas between patients such as the PDQ and to sanitise any area a patient may have touched.